aniskip/aniskip-extension/README.md

    ```

 This will build an unpacked extension in the `dist` folder.
 You can replace `chrome` with `firefox` to build for firefox.

+## Discord

+We now have Discord!
+Want to contribute, need help or just want to ask questions?
+Join the Aniskip [Discord](https://discord.gg/UqT55CbrbE).